Professionals in Residence

 More and more universities are hiring individuals who do not necessarily have a vast background in the subject they are teaching.
 However, at Barry University you can rest assured you are being taught by professionals who wholeheartedly know the communication industry.

-Within the Master of Arts in Broadcast Communication at Barry University we ensure we hire the best of the best in the field, whether they are from a local station or have worked in the communication field.
+Within the graduate programs at Barry University we ensure we hire the best of the best in the field, whether they are from a local station or have worked in the communication field.
 Students will be taught by actual professionals who are currently in or have experienced this field first hand.

 Not only do we bring in current professionals, but our distinguished faculty has a vast background as well.
 Many have researched and worked within this field for many years, providing not only a great knowledge base, but also great opportunities to network among their contacts.

 Profiles of Some Current Professionals

 Glen Eklund: Glen is the manager of sales production for WPLG-TV, Channel 10.
 He has 36 years of experience in the broadcast industry as a studio director, station general manager, and programmer.
 He teaches Media Programming, bringing in current television executives as guest speakers.